Selective Serotonin Reuptake Inhibitor Toxicity Medication

 Cyproheptadine

-Cyproheptadine is an H1-receptor antagonist in blood vessels, the gastrointestinal tract, and the respiratory tract.
+Cyproheptadine is a first-generation H1-receptor antagonist in blood vessels, the gastrointestinal tract, and the respiratory tract, with some anticholinergic and antiserotoninergic properties.
 It has been shown in animal studies and case reports to reduce symptoms of SS.
-It may be helpful in mild to moderate cases of SS.
+[25] It may be helpful in mild-to=moderate cases of SS.

 Following charcoal administration, chlorpromazine is a better choice in treating toxicity because it can be administered intravenously while cyproheptadine is not available in an intravenous form.
 However, it is best to avoid chlorpromazine if the drugs inducing serotonin toxicity have significant cardiogenic or epileptogenic properties.